Structural asymmetry as a fraud signature: detecting collusion with Heron's Information Coefficient: Experimental Results

 For a more in-depth analysis, we tested the Heron Information Coefficient shifts with sliding windows every trimester.
 By examining the HIC value at a point in time and contrasting it with the expected value given previous behavior, we further stress the temporal aspects of the evolving networks.
 Here, we can better differentiate the behavior of the gloves and tubes networks.

 In the surgical gloves network, shown in Figure \ref{luvatemp}, HIC values remain consistently high, but moderate anomalies emerge in 2019 and 2020, marking localized reorganizations rather than systemic disruptions during the pandemic.
 The smooth upward trend and moderate variability in density and clustering both suggest a gradual structural change, with increasing efficiency achieved through selective, rather than expansive, connectivity.
-The persistence of multiple components in earlier intervals, followed by consolidation, reinforces the interpretation of slow but steady and selective concentration of the market.
+The persistence of multiple components in earlier intervals, followed by consolidation, reinforces the interpretation of slow but steady and selective market concentration.

-In the endotracheal tubes network, seen in Figure \ref{tubotemp}, we find a distinct pattern of structural contraction.
-HIC remains stable at high values through most of the period but declines sharply toward the end, coinciding with a reduction in nodes and edges.
+In the network of endotracheal tubes, seen in Figure \ref{tubotemp}, we find a distinct pattern of structural contraction.
+HIC remains stable at high values for most of the period, but decreases sharply toward the end, coinciding with a reduction in nodes and edges.
 The presence of strong positive and negative anomaly scores signals alternating phases of expansion and collapse, suggesting a system characterized by transient structural fragility rather than gradual stabilization.
 Therefore, even though the general trend is the same as the gloves network, its finer details have significant differences.

 The network of masks was the most affected by the pandemic.
 In 2019, 928 companies were competing.
 In 2020, this number increased to 2558; in 2021, it decreased to 1673 - which is still an expressive increase compared to pre-pandemic levels.
 Unlike the other networks, the mask network underwent a clear phase transition as seen in Figure \ref{fig:figuraevo}.
 Before the pandemic, the $\alpha$ failed to isolate a subgraph of statistically significant links.
 In 2020 and 2021, however, the $\alpha$ is reduced, indicating that the remaining links were more structurally relevant.
 During these years, the proportion of winning companies increased at each filtering step, contrasting with the pre-pandemic pattern where this percentage remained nearly constant.
 After 2020, significant connections formed preferentially among winning firms, signaling a reorganization of the competitive structure.
 This drastic shift in the network's behavior and composition persisted into 2021, involving largely the same dominant players.